AdrianWeishaeupl/AutoFLpy/docs/usage.rst

 GRAPH_TEXT				Removes cell containing this label when there is no data to create graphs with.

 GRAPH_LINE				Removes line containing this label when there is no data to create graphs with.

-CHECKLIST_INFORMATION	When CHECKLIST_INFORMATION is placed in a cell, this will place a cell containing a paragraph of checklist information when available.

-CHECKLIST_TEXT			Removes cell containing this label when there is no checklist data for that date.

-CHECKLIST_LINE			Removes line containing this label when there is no checklist data for that date.

 METAR_INFORMATION		When METAR_INFORMATION is placed in a cell, this will place a cell containing the METAR data when available.